Allergies in Children

 The 3

-most effective ways to treat allergies are avoidance, allergy shots (immunotherapy),
+most effective ways to treat allergies are avoidance, allergy immunotherapy, and

 medicine.
 Avoidance means staying away from something that gives you an allergic